 There are several types of long-term care.
-Each provides different levels of medical care, help with daily living, programs, and support.
+Each provides different levels of care, assistance, and services.
 The quality and costs of care and services vary widely.
 Your community may not have all of these options.

 Community-based services help older adults remain independent.
 These include meals at home, transportation, housework, help with shopping, and adult day care.
 These services are generally coordinated by a local organization.

 Specific services may include help with using the bathroom and taking medicines, checking blood pressure and weight, and care for those with dementia.

 Assisted-living and residential care facilities offer a range of services.
 These services may include meals, cleaning and laundry services, and help with personal needs such as bathing, grooming, and dressing.

 Most of these facilities have oversight by a nurse.
 Your loved one may be able to receive help with basic care such as getting medicines, checking glucose levels, and checking blood pressure.

 Assisted-living facilities usually provide private, apartment-style housing.
 In residential care, rooms may be private or shared.
 Residential care provides a greater level of supervision than assisted living.
 Examples of residential care include board-and-care homes, retirement homes, and foster-care homes.

 These types of housing may work well for a person who needs daily help and supervision but doesn't need daily nursing care.
 These centers don't cost as much as skilled nursing facilities.